kontainapp/km/docs/image-targets.md

 ### Extra TODOs

+* We will do periodic clean of old version in the repo, to remove accumulated dirt. (https://github.com/kontainapp/km/issues/926)
-* azure test images clean up- use ACR tasks for it, remove all images older than 3 days
+  * we can use ACR tasks for it, remove all images older than 3 days; or just piggyback on CI run clean up if it's not there already

 === END OF THE DOC ===